1920 Facts, Fun Trivia and History

-The Holland Tunnel was started, allowing motor vehicle traffic to travel between New Jersey and New York City.
+The Holland Tunnel was started, allowing motor vehicle traffic between New Jersey and New York City.

 On August 20, 1920, The first US commercial radio station, 8MK (WWJ), Detroit began daily broadcasting.

-On September 29 The first domestic radio sets come to stores in the United States; a Westinghouse radio costs $10.
+On September 29, The first domestic radio sets came to stores in the United States; a Westinghouse radio costs $10.

 The American Professional Football Association was formed in 1920 with Jim Thorpe as its president and fourteen teams.
 It later changed its name to the National Football League in 1922.